Best place to find information and services that your council provides...

-If you live in a registered social landlord property you can seek support from your Housing Officer via the telephone numbers below.
+If you live in a registered social landlord property, you can seek support from your Housing Officer via the telephone numbers below.

-You can report a Hate Crime to the Council;
+You can report a hate crime to the council:

-The Safer St Helens website has more information and support on Hate Crime.
+The Safer St Helens website has more information and support on hate crime.

-Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak with the tenant.
+Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak to the tenant.
 These tenants are then advised that if their anti-social behaviour continues, their private landlord will be contacted, which could potentially lead to their eviction or an anti-social behaviour closure order of their home.